The braid group of a necklace: Action on )

-A \defi{motion} of a compact submanifold $N$ in a manifold $M$ is a path $f_t$ in $\text{Homeo}_c(M)$ such that $f_0=\textup{id}$ and $f_1(N)=N$, where $\text{Homeo}_c(M)$ denotes the group of homeomorphisms of $M$ with compact support.
-A motion is called \defi{stationary} if $f_t(N)=N$ for all $t\in[0,1]$.
-The \defi{motion group} $\mathcal{M}(M,N)$ of $N$ in $M$ is the group of equivalence classes of motion of $N$ in $M$ where two motions $f_t,g_t$ are equivalent if $(g^{-1}f)_t$ is homotopic relative to endpoints to a stationary motion.
+The \defi{motion group} $\mathcal{M}(M,N)$ of $N$ in $M$ is the group of equivalence classes of motions of $N$ in $M$ where two motions $f_t,g_t$ are equivalent if $g_t^{-1}f_t$ is homotopic relative to endpoints to a stationary motion.
 The notion of motion groups was proposed by R.~Fox, and studied by P.~Dahm, one of his students.
 The first published article on the topic is \cite{G1}.

-Notice that motion groups generalize fundamental groups of configuration spaces, and that each motion is equivalent to a motion that fixes a point $*\in M \setminus N$ , when $M$ is non-compact, it is possible to define a homomorphism (the \emph{Dahm morphism}):
+Notice that motion groups generalize fundamental groups of configuration spaces, and in our cases each motion is equivalent to a motion that fixes a point $*\in M \setminus N$.
+When $M$ is non-compact, it is possible to define a homomorphism (the \emph{Dahm morphism}):

 sending an element represented by the motion $f_t$, into the automorphism induced on $\pi_1(M\setminus N,*)$ by $f_1$.